 - argparser unique instance of ArgumentParser - ns\provider An optional function that accepts a cmd2.Cmd object as an argument and returns an argparse.Namespace.
-This is useful if the Namespace needs to be prepopulated with state data that affects parsing. - preserve\quotes if True, then arguments passed to argparse maintain their quotes exception cmd2.cmd2.EmbeddedConsoleExit Custom exception class for use with the py command.
+This is useful if the Namespace needs to be prepopulated with state data that affects parsing.

-Returns function that gets passed the argparse-parsed args in a Namespace A member called \\\\statement\\ is added to the Namespace to provide command functions access to the Statement object.
+- preserve\quotes if True, then arguments passed to argparse maintain their quotes - Returns function that gets passed the argparse-parsed args in a Namespace A member called \\\\\statement\\\ is added to the Namespace to provide command functions access to the Statement object.
 This can be useful if the command function needs to know the command line.